elastic/integrations/packages/salesforce/docs/README.md

 ```
 Error while processing http request: failed to execute rf.collectResponse: failed to execute http client.Do: failed to execute http client.Do: failed to read http.response.body
 ```
-In this case, consider increasing `Request Timeout` configuration from `Advanced options` section of that data stream.
+In this case, consider increasing `Request timeout` configuration from `Advanced options` section of that data stream.

 ### Data ingestion error